ctrl-alt-d/blazorpong/Readme.md

-# Razor Pong is the pong game written in Blazor using SignalR
+# Razor Pong

+>A pong game implementation written in Blazor using SignalR.

 Summer 2018'